What is Challenge soccer?

 What is the Challenge tryout process?

-ABYSA conducts tryouts for players in May and also some supplemental evaluations in December/January.
-Many players will be invited to participate in the Challenge program; however, some players will be best advised to continue their soccer development with the Recreation program and to try out again the following year.
+ABYSA conducts evaluation tryouts for players in May and also some supplemental evaluations over the winter (Mid-November / January-if needed).
+Many players will be invited to participate in the Challenge program; however, some players will be best advised to continue their soccer development with the Recreation program and to tryout again the following year.

-Players participating in tryouts will be notified via the email address that is provided on the registration form.
+Players participating in tryout evaluations will be notified via the email address that is provided on the registration form.
 Please make sure that the email address is accurate.
 We hope to inform players of their selection status as soon as possible after their final tryout date.

-What is I am not offered a position in the HFC Challenge Player Training Program?
+What if I am not offered a position in the HFC Challenge Player Training Program?

 Soccer is a sport for everyone to enjoy at every level.
 If you are not selected, we hope that you will continue your soccer in our ABYSA Recreation Program.